 THAT WAS THEN

 In the past, I thought I had a good understanding of diversity and honoring all people.
 My non-profit about diversity appreciation, my social work and more had me feeling good about myself.
+I thought I was doing my part to eliminate racial discrimination.

 I didn’t know what I didn’t know.